mlswg/mls-protocol/draft-barnes-mls-protocol.md

 The update secret resulting from this change is the secret for the root node of the ratchet tree.

-## Delete
+## Remove

-A delete message is sent by a group member to remove one or more participants from the group.
+A Remove message is sent by a group member to remove one or more participants from the group.

 ~~~~~
 struct {
     uint32 deleted;
     DirectPath path;
-} Delete;
+} Remove;
 ~~~~~

-The sender of a Delete message must know the deleted node's copath.
+The sender of a Remove message generates it as as follows:
-Based on this knowledge, it computes a Delete message as follows:

 * Generate a fresh leaf key pair
+* Compute its direct path in the current ratchet tree, starting from the deleted leaf (Note: In ART, this requires knowing the deleted node's copath)

 An existing participant receiving a Delete message first verifies the signature on the message, then verifies its identity proof